 Delivering a Digital Transformation of Critical National Infrastructure

-The Home Office required business change management to support and embed a secure digital transformation program.
-The Home Office approached the Bloom marketplace for its rapid and compliant route to market which enabled the customer to identify a supplier with the capability and expertise of delivering on this complex requirement.
+The Home Office required business change management to support and embed a secure digital transformation programme.
+The Home Office approached the Bloom marketplace for its rapid and compliant route to market which could allow them to identify a supplier with the capability and expertise of delivering on this complex requirement.

 Deborah Feakins, Director, Marlowe Consulting

-adopting new skills and accepting new ways of working.
-It requires focus on the change management and people implementation approach of The Home Office which ensures the programme is set up for long term success.
+The Home Office’s digital transformation programme was a strategic paradigm shift that relied on people both within the Home Office and in OGDs to reengineer how they operate, adopting new skills and accepting new ways of working.
+It required focus on the change management and people implementation approach of the Home Office to ensure the programme could be set up for long-term success.

 Marlowe was responsible for the design and delivery of targeted, specialist change management skills to upskill a sustainable strategic civil service business change capability.
 A structured set of business change deliverables and a works breakdown structure was agreed and delivered, which included:

-- a benefits framework and a business change deliverable register for tracking.
+- A benefits framework and a business change deliverable register for tracking.

-- practical, action-based roadmap of activities to address identified gaps in transformation governance, knowledge, capability and skills.
+- A practical, action-based roadmap of activities to address identified gaps in transformation governance, knowledge, capability and skills.

-development of a new business case following a programme rescoping exercise.
-They worked with economists to quantify benefits, and develop a benefits realisation plan for review by the Home Office Portfolio Investment Committee and HM Treasury.
+The programme implemented a multi-stage business change transition roadmap with full operational engagement.
+This development of a portfolio and enterprise approach to change management has improved communication, sharing and collaboration opportunities with stakeholders.
+In addition to the business change support, Marlowe supported the development of a new business case following a programme rescoping exercise.
+They worked with economists to quantify benefits and develop a benefits realisation plan for review by the Home Office Portfolio Investment Committee and HM Treasury.

-- learning opportunities that are aligned to professional development pathways to accreditation and qualifications.
+- Learning opportunities that are aligned to professional development pathways to accreditation and qualifications.

 - NRO for the platform launched in line with baseline plan, with 3 ports live by November 2019 and 11 ports live by January 2020.

-- support at go-live that was rated 4.1 out of 5 by end users.
+- Support at go-live that was rated 4.1 out of 5 by end users.